Last updated on November 28th, 2022

 In Agile, development teams achieve working functionality at the end of every sprint.
 However, to truly achieve complete functionality, development teams have to wait until a product release date.
 In case the ops team is not ready for the release with integration and deployment or if the business is not prepared to go-live with “just that” functionality then there will be a delay in the release.
 The key benefit that Agile promises, that of shorter time to market, is then not realized.

 Agile is a set of values and principle that define how to produce software.
 However, when you want to move that software into production infrastructure quickly, easily and repeatably in a safe and secure manner you need to employ DevOps techniques.
 While agile focuses on the development of the software, DevOps focuses on the development and the deployment of the software in the most reliable manner.
 The collaboration that DevOps demands make the time to market shorter than Agile.
 DevOps addresses the people, processes, tools and technology dimensions to ensure that the different stakeholders are in sync.
 This helps to move the functionality into production without delays.
+Can Your Development And Testing Teams Stay Relevant In The Agile / DevOps Age?

 What being ‘agile’ really means